seokjin1013/ray/python/ray/tune/examples/README.rst

 General Examples
 ----------------

-- `async_hyperband_example <https://github.com/ray-project/ray/blob/master/python/ray/tune/examples/async_hyperband_example.py>`__: Example of using a Trainable class with AsyncHyperBandScheduler.
+- `async_hyperband_example <https://github.com/ray-project/ray/blob/master/python/ray/tune/examples/async_hyperband_example.py>`__: Example of using the function API with AsyncHyperBandScheduler.
 - `hyperband_example <https://github.com/ray-project/ray/blob/master/python/ray/tune/examples/hyperband_example.py>`__: Example of using a Trainable class with HyperBandScheduler.
 Also uses the Experiment class API for specifying the experiment configuration.
 Also uses the AsyncHyperBandScheduler.
 - `pbt_example <https://github.com/ray-project/ray/blob/master/python/ray/tune/examples/pbt_example.py>`__: Example of using a Trainable class with PopulationBasedTraining scheduler.
 - `PBT with Function API <https://github.com/ray-project/ray/blob/master/python/ray/tune/examples/pbt_function.py>`__: Example of using the function API with a PopulationBasedTraining scheduler.